ROCm/HIP/docs/how-to/hip_porting_guide.rst

 ======================

 HIP projects can target either AMD or NVIDIA platforms.
-HIP is a marshalling language that provides a thin-layer mapping to functions in AMD's ROCm language, or to CUDA functions.
+HIP is a marshalling language that provides a thin-layer mapping to functions in the AMD ROCm language, or to CUDA functions.
 To compile the HIP code, you can use ``amdclang++``, also called HIP-Clang, or you can use ``hipcc`` to enable compilation by ``nvcc`` to produce CUDA executables, as described in :ref:`compilation_platform`.